 Because the XSF is a membership organization, our members provide the legal basis for our activities.
 In particular, once every twelve months the members of the XSF elect the XMPP Council and the XSF Board of Directors.
 The members also retain ultimate responsibility for the policies of the XSF as reflected in the XSF Bylaws.

 Membership in the XMPP Standards Foundation is a privilege that is granted by existing members to active participants in the Jabber/XMPP community.
 Prospective members are expected to have made valuable contributions through writing code, deploying Jabber/XMPP services, creating documentation, authoring XMPP Extension Protocols, and so on.
 The best way to increase one’s chances of election are to actively and visibly contribute to the Jabber/XMPP community.

 XSF Work Teams

-Members must participate in the ongoing governance of the XSF by voting in the quarterly and annual meetings of the membership.
+In addition to the foregoing opportunities, members must participate in the ongoing governance of the XSF by voting in the quarterly and annual meetings of the membership.
 In accordance with Section 2.6 of the XSF Bylaws, any member who is inactive through three consecutive meetings forfeits their membership.